Getting Started

-By default, certain routes are available publicly in a rate limited manner with no API key.
-However, API keys allow you access to all routes with higher limits.
+By default, select routes are available publicly in a rate-limited way with no API key.
+API keys give you access to all routes with higher limits.

-1. Sign in on and create an API key by going to https://bitbadges.io/developer -> API Keys tab.
+1. Sign in and create an API key at <https://bitbadges.io/developer> -> API Keys tab.

 Note: Numbers are stringified in responses to avoid precision loss.
-You will have to convert them.
+You will have to convert them to your desired type (preferably bigint).
 The SDK does this for you if you use it.

 In this documentation, we often use the SDK format for explanation purposes.
 Please convert the corresponding function name to vanilla HTTP if you are not using the SDK from the documentation above.